lukaszkorecki/Mikrob.titanium/README.md

 Sweet.

 If you are a Windows user and want to get those neat-looking notifications on your desktop, get [Snarl](http://www.fullphat.net/index.php).
+Better yet - I suggest you get [Growl for Windows](http://www.growlforwindows.com/) along with [Snarly plugin](http://blog.growlforwindows.com/2009/05/growl-snarl-gnarly.html).
+Snarl likes to steal focus of your active window, and Growl is more friendly.

 If you are on OSX [Growl](http://growl.info) is your best bet - but probably you have it already.